adgellida/chocolateyautomaticpackages/ReadMe.md

 * tinytask - not automatic yet
 * tuneuputilities - not automatic yet
 * ultraiso - not automatic yet
-* viber - not automatic yet
-* windowsessentials - not automatic yet
 * winlockless - not automatic yet

 ##manual by now - problems with not updated version on website showed##